thrasher-corp/gocryptotrader/exchanges/newexchange.md

 + 6) Implementing wrapper functions:

-Wrapper functions are the interface through which GCT bot communicates with exchange for gathering and sending data The exchanges may not support all the functionality in the wrapper, so fill out the ones that are supported as shown in the examples below
+Wrapper functions are the interface through which GCT bot communicates with an exchange for gathering and sending data The exchanges may not support all the functionality in the wrapper, so fill out the ones that are supported as shown in the examples below

 ```go